teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 1. In the **Targets** section:
    * Under **Specify targets by**, choose **Specifying a tag** to reveal the **Tags** sub-section.
    * Under **Enter a tag key**, enter `Workload`, and under **Enter a tag value**, enter `Test` and click **Add**.

-The remaining Run Command features enable you to:
-* Specify **Rate control**, limiting **Concurrency** to a specific number of targets or a calculated percentage of systems, or to specify an **Error threshold** by count or percentage of systems after which the command execution will end.
+1. In the **Rate control** section you can choose limiting **Concurrency** to a specific number of targets or a calculated percentage of systems, or to specify an **Error threshold** by count or percentage of systems after which the command execution will end.
 1. In the **Output options** clear the checkbox for 'Enable writing to an S3 bucket'
 >**Note**<br>Only the last 2500 characters of a command document's output are displayed in the console.
 * Specify **SNS notifications** to a specified **SNS Topic** on all events or on a specific event type for either the entire command or on a per-instance basis.
 This requires Amazon SNS to be preconfigured.